 When using a grain like kamut or farro, make sure to soak it overnight.

 If you don’t have Kamut, you can make the ratio 1:1 for the buckwheat and oats.
 Or substitute farro, spelt, or wheat berries.
-If you do substitute you will most likely need to cook the porridge about 10-15 minutes longer.
+If you do substitute you will need to cook the porridge about 10-15 minutes longer.

 Porridge with Pumpkin Toppers – Walnuts & Black Sesame Seeds